New Player Guide

 Step 3: Create an account and select the server

-Once you’ve punched in our server address into razor and click “Okay” your UO client will launch and bring you to the login screen.
+Once you load the game your UO client will launch and bring you to the login screen.
 You will be prompted to enter an account name and password.
 Type in the account name and password you would like and if it is not already taken then it will be created automatically.
 Make a note of your login info somewhere in case you forget it.
 Passwords are case sensitive.
 Click on Angel Island from the server list and you will be brought to the character creation screen.

 Simple as that!
-Download the UO Client and razor, punch in our address, and you’re good to go!
 Continue reading for a short new player guide covering the fundamentals of game play, like moving your character around the world, speaking, and other basic functions.

 Logging into the server with other clients